Trump, Congressional GOP Back Off From Immediate Obamacare Repeal

 But laws dealing with taxes and the budget are protected from filibuster, so Republicans can roll back many Obamacare provisions because they involve tax credits and federal spending.

 That leaves lawmakers having to build a new health care system that works within the general framework of the Affordable Care Act.
-They hey can get rid of subsidies to help people buy insurance, but the law creating government-run insurance exchanges, for example, will still be on the books.
+They can get rid of subsidies to help people buy insurance, but the law creating government-run insurance exchanges, for example, will still be on the books.

 That's why Alexander and a handful of other Republicans are beginning to talk about repairing the current system.
 Currently, not enough young healthy people have signed up for coverage to offset the costs to insure sicker, older people.
 The result is that premiums have risen and insurance companies that lost money pulled out of many markets.